 You can form primary authority partnerships with any business that trades in the UK.

 Many primary authorities find partners through the day-to-day interactions they have with businesses in their area.
-Regulatory Delivery is currently working on materials to help primary authorities market their services.
+OPSS is currently working on materials to help primary authorities market their services.